jongyaoY/fignet/readme.md

 (vert-vert, vert-object, object-vert, face-face).
 According to following work of FIGNet \[2\], omitting the mesh-mesh edges helps the model to scale without affecting the accuracy.
+Therefore, in
-The implementation also adds the option to omit the mesh-mesh edges.
+this implementation the mesh-mesh edges are omitted.
 Finally, the message passing layer is augmented to handle face-face message passing.

 Inspired by SDF-Sim \[4\], we